Jonathan Tromane

 Author, Artist Copy writer and Creative

 Welcome to the Jonathan Tromane website.
-Jonathan shares his time between writing - short stories, novels and occasionally poetry, and he is available for any copy writing that clients may require.
+Jonathan shares his time between writing - short stories, novels and occasionally poetry.
 He also enjoys painting, using acrylic paints.
-On this home page you will find his latest artwork and previews of books written and projects in progress.
+On this home page you will find his latest paintings, previews of books written and projects in progress.
 You can explore further by clicking on the buttons for the support pages.
 Enjoy your visit to the Jonathan Tromane Web site.

 New paintings: